SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Related Work

 Another critical path to enhancing code LLM performance is the construction of high-quality, domain-specific training data.
 This is particularly challenging for code completion (the FIM task, as described in Section~\ref{section:fim}) and code instruction generation.
 For the latter, the primary challenge is to increase data diversity and difficulty.
 Early work like Code Alpaca generated instruction-output pairs from seed tasks using ChatGPT~\cite{wang2022self}, but its data diversity was limited.
 To address this, subsequent research proposed innovative methods: Evol-Instruct~\cite{xu2023wizardlm} evolutionarily rewrites simple instructions, while OSS-Instruct~\cite{wei2023magicoder} innovatively uses open-source code as seeds to prompt an LLM to generate relevant problems and solutions.
+Meanwhile, \cite{ren2025alignment} aligned FIM training with code generation tasks, demonstrating the versatility of FIM-based training paradigms beyond completion.